Online video and return on investment (ROI): it’s a complicated story.

 First, find out which words your audience uses to search for information.
 There are tools to discover these terms, such as the Google Keyword Planner.
 Alternatively, you can simply enter search terms into Google to discover which popular phrases the search engine suggests.

 Second, use those words in your content, especially in the video title and description.
 This way, search engines ‘know’ what your video is about so they can present it to your audience at the right time.
-(It is however important to keep all text natural and reader-friendly.)
+(It is important to keep any text natural and reader-friendly.)

 3) Track where viewers drop off and adjust